angelgldh/angelgldh/README.md

 # Hi there, I'm Angel!

-## About Me 🙋‍♂️
-Throughout my academic and professional journey, I've focused on deepening my knowledge in AI, ML, and Data Science.
-Why?
-Because I believe that these areas have an unique potential to change the world for the better🌱.

-### Random achievements I am proud of 🌟

-International Chemistry Academic Olympiad medalist 🥇

-Medalist in both Chemistry and Physics National Olympiads 🏅

-Worked as a pro-bono consulting project manager 🌍

-Not-yet-confirmed entrepreneur 💡

-Marathon finisher 🏃‍

 ## Areas of Interest 🎯
 ### Main Expertise: ML and Stats
 - Machine Learning: I'm passionate about working with tabular data and ensemble methods (who doesn't like a random forest ).
 I have learned, I am still learning and I will always keep learning about robust and interpretable models that solve real-world problems.

-- Statistical Methods: I always have an eye at the stats behing any method I train.
+- Statistical Methods: I always have an eye on the stats behind any method I train.
 Having experience in statistical modeling I always try to look for the underlying assumptions and limitations of various ML algorithms.

 ### Areas of Further Development and Interest
 The data science space is just huge, and I am excited about improving my knowledge in all of the following fields.